Ishaan282/CulinaryCrafts-food-app/readme.md

 9. **Gemini AI:** Used to power the "Generate Recipe" feature, allowing users to get AI-generated recipes and step-by-step instructions based on their input.

+10. **Socket.IO:** Enables real-time chat functionality in the Socials section.

 ## Team
 - [Ishaan Singla](https://github.com/Ishaan282)
 - [Samiksha Singh](https://github.com/SamikshaSingh25)